mschnaars/mschnaars.github.io/reference_guide.md

 * [Kramdown](https://kramdown.gettalong.org/)
 * [Tom Johnson's documentation theme](https://idratherbewriting.com/documentation-theme-jekyll/)

 Also, writing documents in a clear and consistent style greatly helps with readability.
-Check out[Microsoft's style guide](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/) on technical writing, especially when referring to onscreen UI elements like buttons or icons.
+Check out [Microsoft's style guide](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/) on technical writing, especially when referring to onscreen UI elements like buttons or icons.
 For a quick summary:

 * Use words that are interface-neutral--i.e. say "Select" instead of "Click" or "Touch"
-* When referencing an onscreen element, such as a button, menu, or heading, emphasize the element using <b>Bold</b> or __Bold__.
+* When referencing an onscreen element, such as a button, menu, or heading, emphasize the element using `<b>Bold</b>` or `__Bold__`.

 ### Frontmatter